quote icon

 Benjamin Pittard

-VCE English / EAL at Edcellent Education
+VCE English and EAL at Edcellent Education

 For as long as I can remember, teachers have been taught that it was their responsibility to ensure that ‘no students fall through the cracks’.
 It was important that every teacher ensured that a student’s requirements for success were met so that success was an inevitability.
 Unfortunately, this was an ideology I never saw any school fully achieve.
 It was both a passion for academics and a personal mission to see this issue corrected that inspired me to seek out teaching as a profession.
 As a student, for every teacher that encouraged me and developed in me a joy for learning, there were almost twice as many that turned it into a chore.
 It is my personal goal as a professional educator to ensure every single student finds enjoyment in engaging with literature and sees the value of reading texts of every possible form.
 It is my firm belief that inside every student is a hobby or a passion that can act as the key to finding what keeps them engaged with learning.
 By incorporating these passions with real-world scenarios and the thematic concerns of their studied texts I believe that when the time comes for them to graduate, every student will be able to demonstrate the ability to apply their learning as fully informed and critically thinking members of society.